-- Didier Y R Stainier, Reviewing Editor, Max Planck Institute for Heart and Lung Research, Germany
+- Didier Y R Stainier, Max Planck Institute for Heart and Lung Research, Germany

 This article is distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use and redistribution provided that the original author and source are credited.

 Article citation count generated by polling the highest count across the following sources: Crossref, Scopus, PubMed Central.